Rool Svelte

 Reactive cross-device storage for user preferences.
 Synced from server on init(), then kept up-to-date via SSE.

-<script> const rool = createRool(); rool.init();</script>
+<script lang="ts"> import { createRool } from '@rool-dev/svelte'; const rool = createRool(); void rool.init();</script>

 <!-- Reactive binding to storage values -->{#if rool.userStorage.onboarding_complete} <Dashboard />{:else} <Onboarding onstep={(step) => rool.setUserStorage('onboarding_step', step)} />{/if}

-<!-- Theme toggle --><button onclick={() => rool.setUserStorage('theme', rool.userStorage.theme === 'dark' ? 'light' : 'dark')}> Toggle theme</button>Spaces & Channels
+<!-- Theme toggle --><button onclick={() => rool.setUserStorage('theme', rool.userStorage.theme === 'dark' ? 'light' : 'dark')}> Toggle theme</button>Spaces & Conversations

 // Open a space — reactive, with SSEconst space = await rool.openSpace('space-id');